Whether impeachment of the Georgian president will take place

 If a constitutional violation is confirmed, does that mean the impeachment will be successful?

 “Impeachment has two dimensions: legal and political.
 The constitutional court can say that the constitution has been violated.
-But that doesn’t mean that parliament should remove the president.” says constitutional lawyer Vahushti Menabde:
+But that doesn’t mean that parliament should remove the president,” constitutional lawyer Vahushti Menabde says:

 “Parliament has to assess whether its decision would be politically wise at the moment.